-My experience includes working for West Sussex County Council (WSCC) as a psychotherapist and in family support roles, running domestic abuse groups for children (designed by the NSPCC), parenting support groups and individual sessions, education and assessment.
+My experience includes working for West Sussex County Council in a family support role, running domestic abuse groups for children (designed by the NSPCC), parenting support groups and individual sessions, education and assessment.
 I have facilitated groups such as Building Foundations, a countrywide parenting programme.
-I am qualified to use the Solihull Approach, Mellow Parenting and Child Parent Relationship Therapy (CPRT) methods for individual and group work.
+I am trained in the Solihull Approach, Mellow Parenting and Child Parent Relationship Therapy (CPRT) methods.

 I work alongside a variety of professionals including those in education, health and social care.
 Parenting or working with a child or young person with emotional problems can be very challenging.
 In my experience, often the most optimal outcomes have occurred when professionals and parents have been involved and worked as a team.
 I pride myself in my alliances with those I work with.

 I am aware of the current processes and frameworks in school for children who have additional emotional and health needs, such as Educational Health Care Plans.

 I have provided evidence to court in a professional capacity and I have knowledge of legislation for child safeguarding.